dina-the-developer/aws-php-sdk-marketplace-integration/README.md

 This project is licensed under the MIT License.
 Feel free to modify and use the code according to your needs.

 For more information and detailed usage instructions, please refer to the <a href="https://docs.aws.amazon.com/aws-sdk-php/" target="_blank">AWS SDK</a> for PHP documentation.

+## Disclaimer
+Please note that this script is provided as-is without any warranty.
+Use it at your own risk.

 ## Contact Me